AlphaHasher/alphahasher.github.io/_posts/2025-08-09-total-depravity.md

 > John 3:19 - ESV
+>
-> 19 - And this is the judgment: the light has come into the world, and *people loved the darkness* rather than the light because their works were evil.
+> <sup> 19 </sup>And this is the judgment: the light has come into the world, and *people loved the darkness* rather than the light because their works were evil.

 > Romans 8:7-8 - LSB
->
 >
 > <sup> 7 </sup>because the mind set on the flesh is hostile toward God, for it does not subject itself to the law of God, for it is not even able <i>to do so</i>,
 > <sup> 8 </sup>and those who are in the flesh are not able to please God.